felixauringer/ut-cs-course-crawler/README.md

 - finds broken links on the course page
 - deterministic output so that you can clearly see which parts of the course page were changed since the last run

-## Problems

-- does not download CSS files
-- output directory not specifiable